NickBurness/Euler100/README.md

 ### What is Project Euler?

-Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
-Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.
+Project Euler is a series of challenging mathematical/computer programming problems that require more than just mathematical skills to solve.
+Although mathes helps to arrive at elegant and often efficient methods, the use of a computer and programming skills will be required to solve most problems.

-The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.
+The motivation for starting Project Euler, and its continuation, is to provide a platform for inquiring minds to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

 ### Who are the problems aimed at?